subsquid/docs/docs/graphql-api/overview.md

 - [Subsriptions](/graphql-api/subscriptions) via live queries
 - (Deprecated in favor of Relay connections) Lookup queries with the name `{entityName}s`.

-[Union and typed JSON types](/basics/schema-file/unions-and-typed-json) are mapped into [GraphQL Union Types](https://graphql.org/learn/schema/#union-types) with a proper type resolution with `__typename`.
+[Union and typed JSON types](/basics/schema-file/unions-and-typed-json) are mapped into [GraphQL Union Types](https://graphql.org/learn/schema/#union-types) with a [proper type resolution](/query-squid/resolve-union-types-interfaces) with `__typename`.

-## Built-in custom scalars
+## Built-in custom scalar types

-The OpenReader GraphQL API defines the following custom scalars in the GraphQL to present the corresponding entity fields:
+The OpenReader GraphQL API defines the following custom scalar types:

-- `DateTime`: `DateTime` fields in the schema are presented in the ISO format
+- `DateTime` entity field values are presented in the ISO format
-- `Bytes`: `Bytes` fields are presented as hex-encoded strings prefixed with `0x`
+- `Bytes` entity field values are presented as hex-encoded strings prefixed with `0x`
-- `BigInt`: `BigInt` fields are presented as strings
+- `BigInt` entity field values are presented as strings